rscalise88/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
+**Metrics to review:**
 As we've already looked at the MPG of MechaCar in some respects, I propose a statistical study of the cost, maintenance cost, and safety ratings of MechaCars when comapred to the competition.
+These are the factors that I considered most heavily when I, as a consumer, recently purchased a new vehicle.
+Cost is an obvious choice for most consumers, and I believe safety rating is as well.
+However, even when the immediatey cost and safety appeal of a car is considered, maintenance cost is often ignored I feel - this factored heavily into which cars I was not interested in buying, simply because the costs to maintain or repair them were far too high.

+**Hypotheses:**
+*Cost:*
+Null Hypothesis: The mean price of all similar vehicles are equal.
+Alternative Hypothesis: At least one vehicle similar to MechaCar has a mean prioce different than the others.

+*Maintenance Cost:*
+Null Hypothesis: The mean maintenance costs of all similar vehicles are equal.
+Alternative Hypothesis: At least one vehicle similar to MechaCar has a maintenance cost different from the others.

+*Safety rating:*
+Null Hypothesis: The mean safety ratings of all similar vehicles are equal.
+Alternative Hypothesis: At least one vehicle similar to MechaCar has a safety rating different from the others.

+**Type of Test**
+The Anova test is the most appropriate for each of these variables, as they are all continuous numerical values.

+**Necessary Data:**
+The cost of not just the MechaCars, but also all similar vehicles in production within the same market.
+To keep all thigns equal, all cars should be the same manufactured year to prevent used car sales proces from interfering with the data.

+For the maintenance cost, data for all vehicles in this class showing the annual cost of maintenance.
+Further data showing perhaps a 5-year average maintenance cost could be useful as well.
+Not all vehicles are created equal, and some may be more problematic as their lifecycle progresses.

+Finally, the safety rating information from all vehicles in the same class as the mechacar.
+Safety Ratings are more than just a single value as we know - ideally this data would contain the safety rating in each category for each vehicle and comparison could be drawn across not just the overall picture, but categorically as well.